Samourai-Wallet/samourai-wallet-android/Guides/Whirlpool.md

 ## Understanding Whirlpool Desktop Configuration Options

 When you have paired your wallet to whirlpool you should stop the client (by pressing **STOP** in the top right) and familiarise yourself with the available configuration options.
-While the default configuration is ready for use immediately, it is worth understanding the client as you help beta test Whirlpool.
+While the default configuration is ready for use immediately, it is worth understanding the client as you use Whirlpool.

 **General Configuration**